macg4dave/Aria_Move_Rust/README.md

-        --log-level <LEVEL>         Set log level: quiet, normal, info, debug --print-config              Print the config file location used by aria_move and exit --dry-run                   Show what would be done, but do not modify files/directories --preserve-metadata         Preserve file permissions and mtime when moving (slower) --json                      Emit logs in structured JSON
+        --log-level <LEVEL>         Set log level: quiet, normal, info, debug --print-config              Print the config file location used by aria_move and exit --dry-run                   Show what would be done, but do not modify files/directories --preserve-metadata         Preserve permissions, timestamps and xattrs (when enabled); slower --preserve-permissions      Preserve only permissions (mode/readonly); faster than --preserve-metadata --json                      Emit logs in structured JSON
     -h, --help                       Print help
     -V, --version                    Print version